 John is a Gisborne contract grape grower having planted his first vines in 1982.
 A former Mayor of Gisborne from 1989 to 2001 he is also a former Chair of Gisborne Winegrowers and is currently on several Boards in the Gisborne region.

 John was elected to the NZ Grape Growers Council in 2006 and was Chair of the Grape Growers Council during the formation of NZ Winegrowers Inc. in 2016.
 He was elected as Chair of NZ Winegrowers in May thus becoming the first grape grower to lead the national body.

-Gregory Jones Director of the Evenstad Center for Wine Education, Evenstad Chair in Wine Studies, Professor of Environmental Studies
+Prof. Gregory Jones Director of the Evenstad Center for Wine Education, Evenstad Chair in Wine Studies, Professor of Environmental Studies